NOAA-GFDL/NDSL/docs/sphinx_doc/test.rst

 Testing
 =======

-Savepoint tests are run automatically on every commit to the main branch.
+Savepoint tests run automatically on every commit to the main branch.
 Savepoint data are generated from `fv3gfs-fortran`_ and can also be downloaded:

 .. code-block:: console